Man City follows Milan path to final from UEFA legal clash

 GENEVA (AP) — The club UEFA wanted banned from the Champions League before the season has gone all the way to the final.

-Manchester City advanced this week to the biggest game in European club soccer and has a shot at repeating what another undesirable — AC Milan — pulled off 14 years ago.
+Manchester City advanced this week to the biggest game in European club soccer and has a shot at repeating what another UEFA legal adversary — AC Milan — pulled off 14 years ago.

 Another portent for City when it faces Chelsea on May 29 in Istanbul could be that Milan won the 2007 final also against an English opponent, Liverpool.